Black Crows Camox Freebird Review

 Crud/Poor Snow

 Bad snow is a backcountry reality.
-We wish it weren't, and we all work our tails off, searching out only good to perfect stuff.
+We wish it weren't, and we all work our tails off in searching for only good to perfect stuff.
 Nonetheless, you can't get the goods without encountering breakable crust and bottomless slop.
-When you do, the Camox Freebird will keep up, but doesn't let you relax.
+When you do, the Camox Freebird will keep up but won't let you relax.
 The wide shovel surfs up out of late-day spring slop but grabs in the breakable crust of a sunny February afternoon.
 Slow it down in that breakable crust, stay centered, and be patient.
 You could do a lot worse than the Camox Freebird in tough snow, but they won't let you forget your timing or route selection error that day.